 - Run the cleaning rod through the ash and coal bed and along both sides of the air tube as shown on previous page to keep ash loose.
 Use care near the refractory.
 This will allow excess ash to flow down into the Reaction Chamber.
 If the coal bed/remaining wood is more than 4 inches deep, it may be necessary to use the cleaning rod to open a passage through the coals on each side of the air tube.
 Air flow down past the air tube is essential for a good combustion rate to be maintained.
 To confirm adequate air flow, cautiously open the Reaction Chamber door to visually identify the combustion air flow while the furnace is in a burn cycle with the fan on and the bypass closed. - To ensure the fire will maintain good combustion, it is important to refill the firebox when an adequate amount of the previous wood load is remaining (enough to provide enough heat and fire to dry and ignite the new wood load).
 If the coals burn out from under the new wood load and are unable to keep the fire going, there are not enough coals and wood left from the previous load.
-Enabling the Reserve Mode mode will help keep part of the wood load for a quicker, more efficient fire up after reloading.
-Reserve Mode is enabled as default setting on version 6.72 and later. - Be sure to fill the firebox with enough wood so there is adequate wood left the next time you load to dry and ignite the new wood. - Keep in mind that burning dry, well-seasoned wood requires less coals to ignite the new wood load.
+When the firebox is filled completely each loading, the FireStar's default Reserve Mode will help "reserve" a portion of the previous wood load for a quicker, more efficient fire up after reloading. - Be sure to fill the firebox with enough wood so there is adequate wood left the next time you load to dry and ignite the new wood. - Keep in mind that burning dry, well-seasoned wood requires less coals to ignite the new wood load.

 - Burning higher moisture wood or larger, unsplit wood will require that a larger amount of the previous wood load remain in the firebox to adequately ignite the new wood load.
 If there are not an adequate amount of coals or enough of the previous wood load to achieve a good hot fire and efficient combustion with Reaction Chamber temperatures, open the bypass door for a long enough time to get the new wood load burning well; then close the bypass.
-Refer to Initial Fire Up Start of Heating Season. - If the furnace is being used in the fall and spring or on heat loads much lower than the main heating season, use a 25% wood load or whatever amount will be needed for the period of time between normal reloading.
+Refer to Initial Fire Up - Start of Heating Season. - If the furnace is being used in the fall and spring or on heat loads much lower than the main heating season, use a 25% wood load or whatever amount will be needed for the period of time between normal reloading.